Easy Chimichurri Sauce Recipe

 This post may contain affiliate links.
 Please read our disclosure policy.

-Argentine Chimichurri Sauce is an easy to make condiment, packed with flavor, that transforms meat whether it’s grilled, cooked in a skillet, on a sheet pan or on the BBQ.
-This 5 minute recipe is also delicious as a dressing on salads too!
+Argentine Chimichurri Sauce is an easy-to-make condiment packed with flavor that transforms meat, whether it’s grilled, cooked in a skillet, on a sheet pan, or the barbecue.
+This 5-minute recipe is also delicious as a salad dressing!

 Want to save this recipe?